RobertTalbert/sevensteps/SevenSteps.md

 ## Step 5: Finish making the group space activity

-### What we going to do in this step
+### What we are going to do in this step

 In this step, we will __finish the details of the group space activities we outlined in Step 3__.

 ### Why are we going to do it

 The "why" here is obviously because we haven't actually finished the group space activity yet.
 The goal here is to end this step with a finished product, ready to be deployed in class (or online if you are teaching an online or hybrid course).
 Whether that's a handout, a lab setup, discussion, etc. is up to you.
+The activities below will help you do this right.

 ### Activities for you